jakub-tucek/clusterize/README.md

-# Metacentrum CLI
+# CLUSTERIZE

+Clusterize is CLI interface that will help you submit and track jobs on your grid network using PBS.

 [![Build Status](https://travis-ci.com/jakub-tucek/metacentrum-cli.svg?token=NqFVge8N1yh3apxFedae&branch=master)](https://travis-ci.com/jakub-tucek/metacentrum-cli)

-## Install
+## Installation

-Basic Installation is installed by running one of the following commands in your terminal.
+Basic installation is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either curl or wget.

 via curl